|(Credit: Christina Shapiro/Texas Stars)|

 Professional or Amateur Tryout Agreement (PTO/ATO)

 PTOs are usually used in season to add players for short periods of time due to injury, suspension or callup of players already on the AHL roster.
-Usually these players come from the ECHL for the Texas Stars but less commonly have come from the CHL.
+Usually these players come from the ECHL for the Texas Stars.

-ATOs are usually signed at the end of the contract with players who are coming out of college or major junior.
+ATOs are usually signed toward the end of the season with players who are coming out of college or major junior.
 Often, these players are draft picks of the affiliated NHL club and will join the club to get a headstart on what will be their team for the coming season.
-Texas examples include Jack Campbell or Austin Smith.
+Texas examples include Jack Campbell or Devin Shore.
 ATO players can also be undrafted.
-Texas examples of this include Stephen Schultz and Cody Chupp.

 Restricted free agency and qualifying offers